How To Stop Doomscrolling For Your Mental Health

 Take a social media break

-One study suggests that deleting social media apps from your phone—whether for a few hours, a few weeks, or permanently—can have positive impacts on your mental health.
+One study suggests that taking down social media apps from your phone—whether for a few hours, a few weeks, or permanently—can have positive impacts on your mental health.
 During the break, you might find yourself more removed from negative news stories, more balanced emotionally, and more involved in fulfilling offline hobbies.
 Either way, taking regular social media pauses may help you break the doomscrolling cycle.

 Spend time outdoors